truca/reactbase/README.md

 React base built with browserify.

-it supports ES2015
+it supports ES6

 to run:
-- npm install
+- yarn
-- npm start
+- yarn start

 and then open the index.html file.